Charlescai123/Runtime-Learning-Machine/cartpole/README.md

 This repository simulates the cart-pole system in Openai-Gym to validate the feasibility of the *Runtime-LearningMachine* for the safety-critical applications.
-The solution of LMIs is given by MATLAB.
+We use MATLAB to calculate solution of LMIs.

 ## Table of Content